a-lahat/LAD/README.md

 For each sample, find LADs using broad peak-caller **EPIC2**.
 The EPIC2 tool was installed from github.

+**How to run EPIC2**
+Epic2 is installed on a conda env in my python.
+I don't know if someone external will have access to it.
+If not - install epic2 in a conda env from github.

 For each sample, create bigwig tracks from the bed file output of EPIC2.
 First I used **bedClip** to clip the peaks by the chrom.sizes file.
 Then I used bedSort to sort the new bed file.
 Finally, I used **bedGraphToBigWig** to create the bigwig files.

 To create the cmd for each of these bash scripts I use **runcmds.py**